Skip Navigation

 This filter passes the array that lists all the widget types that need to be translated.
 This array includes default Elementor parts and information about what needs translating.

-Any new widget types should be added to this structure, as in the following example.
+You should add any new widget types to this structure, as in the following example.

 Adding Elementor widgets